SitwalaM/time-series-sales-analytics/README.md

 # Time-Series Modelling

-Forecast were performed using three models: [Prophet](https://facebook.github.io/prophet/), [xGBoost](https://xgboost.readthedocs.io/en/stable/) and [LSTM ](https://en.wikipedia.org/wiki/Long_short-term_memory).
+Forecast were performed using three models: [Prophet](https://facebook.github.io/prophet/), [xGBoost](https://xgboost.readthedocs.io/en/stable/) and [Long short-term memory (LSTM) artificial recurrent neural network (RNN)](https://en.wikipedia.org/wiki/Long_short-term_memory).
 A forecast size of 7 days was used as the samplesize of the dataset is too small (15 months) for a mothly horizon.

 ## Prophet

-Prophet(https://facebook.github.io/prophet/) is an open source procedure for fitting time-series.
+[Prophet](https://facebook.github.io/prophet/) is an open source procedure for fitting time-series.
 It decomposes the trend, seasonality and cyclic behaviour of a time-series.
 Our data in this case is highly seasonal at a weakly basis, the best days for sales are Sunday.
 The data also showed a sudden increase in trend due to change in Covid-19 restrictions.
 Further details and full code of the predictions can be found [in this notebook](https://github.com/SitwalaM/time-series-sales-analytics/blob/main/notebooks/salon_analytics_predictions.ipynb).
 The main components of the time-series Zambian holidays are shown below,

 ![decompose](https://github.com/SitwalaM/time-series-sales-analytics/blob/main/images/prophet_decompose.PNG)